LynnT2/FantasticFour/GroupAssignment1.md

     <img src = "Profile Pics/Haiqi.jpg" width = "200">
     </br>
   - Role: Contributor
-  - Blurb: Haiqi is a junior double majoring in Art History and French and minoring in Digital Humanities.
+  - Haiqi is a junior double majoring in Art History and French and minoring in Digital Humanities.
 She is interested in topics related to the environment and human rights.
 As someone born and raised in Shenzhen, China, she is very concerned about the rising incidents of anti-Asian hate crimes and would like to learn more about different factors that could have contributed to the increase in anti-Asian hate crimes.
 - Adriana Romero
     <br>
     <img src = "Profile Pics/Adriana.jpg" width = "200">
     </br>
   - Role: Contributor
-  - Blurb: Adriana Romero is a senior majoring in Sociology and minoring in Public Affairs.
+  - Adriana Romero is a senior majoring in Sociology and minoring in Public Affairs.
 Adriana’s field of study and lived experiences have made her passionate about dismantling institutional racism which produces inequalities that negatively impact marginalized communities.
 In the past few years she has studied the patterns of institutional anti-Asian actions in the United States.
 She is disgusted by the rise in hate crimes directed towards Asian communities and believes that it is important to address the numerous historical and present factors that contribute to it.
 - Lynn Tieu
     <br>
     <img src = "Profile Pics/Lynn.JPG" width = "200">
     </br>
   - Role: Contributor
-  - Blurb: Lynn Tieu is in her final year as an Economics major and Digital Humanities minor.
+  - Lynn Tieu is in her final year as an Economics major and Digital Humanities minor.
 As a Chinese Vietnamese American, she has a personal interest in the patterns of Asian hate and discrimination.

 ## Overview
 The COVID 19 pandemic has raised verbal and physical attacks against primarily East Asian people, due to the initial detection of the virus in Wuhan, China.
 However, racism towards Asian communities has existed since the establishment of the United States, with explicitly anti-Asian policies and laws defining the experience of Asian people in the country.
 Societal narratives about Asian communities have transformed over time and influenced peoples positive and negative perceptions, but discrimination directed towards Asian communities has all but disappeared.